Heavy rain hit DC area Wednesday night, with Debby to bring more this week

 Tropical Update: Tropical Storm Debby

 Debby made landfall as a Category 1 hurricane near the Big Bend region of Florida on Monday and is now a tropical storm again.
-Latest forecast has it stalling out over the Carolinas through about Wednesday.
-After that, a weakened Debby will start to trek northward toward the mid-Atlantic.
+Our latest forecast has it stalling out over the Carolinas through about Wednesday.
+After that, a weakened Debby will start to trek northward toward the Mid-Atlantic.
 However, a slight shift east could mean drier conditions, while a shift to the west could mean wetter conditions.
 Regardless, relief from the heat and drought is likely as we are trending cloudier, cooler and wetter through Friday.
+Plan on a nice weekend with lowering humidity levels and a chance to dry out.
+Stay tuned for the latest updates.

 CURRENT CONDITIONS

-WTOP’s Ciara Wells also contributed to this report.
+WTOP’s Ciara Wells and Nick Iannelli contributed to this report.

 Get breaking news and daily headlines delivered to your email inbox by signing up here.